tmiklas/tbeam-helium-mapper/README.md

 Before Buliding and Uploading, you will probably want to inspect or change some items in these three files:
   - `configuration.h`
   - `platformio.ini`
-  - `credentials.h`
+  - `credentials.cpp`

 The comments and text below will guide you on what values to look out for.
 By default, this build is for the **US915** region.
-Tune accordingly.
+Change `platformio.ini` for a different locale.
-You should choose your own AppKey value in `credentials.h`; either take the random one suggested by the Console Device entry, or make up one of your own.
+You should choose your own AppKey value in `credentials.cpp`; either take the random one suggested by the Console Device entry, or make up one of your own.
+Read the detailed notes in `credentials.cpp`.

 The COM Port called out in `platformio.ini` for Uploading and Monitoring works great on my machine, but you will have to match it to your own computer or comment them out entirely and let PlatformIO take a guess.